-Learning how to market a self-published book takes time.
+Learning how to market and promote a self-published book takes time

 While self-publishing has given authors and writers all the tools necessary to publish a quality ebook or paperback, there is one element that remains a stumbling block.